surajkumar089/Hotel-Booking-Analysis-EDA-Capstone-Project/README.md

 <h3 align="center">Hotel Bookings Analysis</h3>

   <p align="center">
-    Data Analytics Bootcamp final project that explores the use of Python in analysing hospitality data
+    Data Analytics project that explores the use of Python in analysing hospitality data
     <br />

   </p>